 How it works

+The Solarize Mass program looks to increase the adoption of small-scale solar electricity systems through a grassroots educational campaign, driven mainly by local volunteers and reduced pricing that increases the savings for participants.
 Each participating community competitively selects a designated solar installation company.
 Homeowners and business owners who want to participate can either purchase the solar electricity systems directly or enter into a lease or power purchase agreement (PPA) with the installer if offered.
 Under a lease or PPA, the installer will own, operate and maintain the system, while the home or business owner agrees to purchase the power generated by the system as a specific rate.

-Since Solarize Mass launched in 2011, the program has resulted in more than 17,000 individuals expressing interest in pursuing solar electricity.
-To date, over 3,200 residents and business owners in 63 communities signed contracts resulting in over 21.6 megawatts of contracted capacity.
+Since Solarize Mass launched in 2011, the program has resulted in almost 20,000 individuals expressing interest in pursuing solar electricity and other clean energy technology systems.
+To date, over 3,700 residents and business owners in 85 communities signed contracts resulting in over 25.66 megawatts of contracted capacity.
+The Solarize Mass Plus program has resulted in the contracting of an additional 111 clean energy technologies.
 In addition, the number of small-scale solar electricity projects in almost every community doubled as a result of the program.
-See Solarize Mass Program Results (2011-2016) for information and up-to-date results.
+See Solarize Mass Results for information and up-to-date results.
 To learn more about the current Solarize Mass program, go to the Solarize Mass main page.